chrisdonahue/music-cocreation-tutorial/README.md

 <a href="https://glitch.com/edit/#!/music-cocreation-tutorial" target="_blank"><img src="https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg" alt="Remix on Glitch"/></a>

 This part of the tutorial involves porting the trained generative model from PyTorch to TensorFlow.js, and hooking the model up to a simple UI to allow users to interact with the model.
-The final result lives at [`part-2-js-interaction`](part-2-js-interaction), and is [hosted here](https://chrisdonahue.com/music-cocreation-tutorial).
+The final result is this [simple web demo](https://chrisdonahue.com/music-cocreation-tutorial).
+The static files for this demo are located in the [`part-2-js-interaction`](part-2-js-interaction) directory.

 We use JavaScript as the target language for interaction because, unlike Python, it allows for straightforward prototyping and sharing of interactive UIs.
 However, note that JavaScript is likely not the best target when building tools that musicians can integrate into their workflows.
 For this, you probably want to integrate with digital audio workstations through C++ plugin frameworks like [VSTs](https://en.wikipedia.org/wiki/Virtual_Studio_Technology) or visual programming environments like [Max/MSP](https://en.wikipedia.org/wiki/Max_(software)).